 The last thing you want is to overheat and pass out.

-You need a fabric that breathes even while it protects you from the thousands of bees that are making it no secret that they want you gone.
+You need a fabric that breathes even while it protects you from the thousands of bees, making it no secret that they want you gone.

 Most suits are a blend that helps with the fabric’s ability to breathe and ventilate.

 The lighter colors also reflect heat as opposed to absorbing it, so you will want to keep your beekeeping suit option to lighter shades.